Ijzim: 1948 War and aftermath

 Ijzim was one of the three villages in the Little Triangle that blocked the Jewish transportation in the main Tel Aviv-Haifa Highway for many months during the 1948 war.
 Jewish forces had twice attempted to capture the village unsuccessfully.
 Their third attempt on the 24 July 1948 involved the use of cannon fire and air strikes in a fierce battle that lasted two days.
 This took place during an official truce in the fighting, the attack was therefore called a "police action", and the Israeli authorities later lied to the United Nations, claiming that no military planes were involved.
+An Israeli intelligence officer later reported that upon entering the village on July 28 "our forces collected 200 corpses, many of them civilians killed by our bombardment".

 With the conquest of Ijzim, the majority of the villagers either were expelled or fled.
 The majority ended up in the Jenin area, on the other side of the armistice lines drawn in 1949.
 Others took refuge in the nearby Druze village of Daliyat al-Carmel.
 There were several dozen people from Ijzim that were allowed to remain in their homes due to connections they enjoyed with influential Jews.
 These individuals continued to work their fertile land, sending the agricultural produce to Haifa.
 They were registered in the first Israeli census and received Israeli identity cards.

 In December 1948, the Jewish protectors of the residents of Ijzim and the Haifa district military commander had a dispute over the villagers' continued presence there.
 It was decided that the villagers that had remained in Ijzim could stay and those who had taken refuge in Daliyat al-Carmel would be permitted to return.
 However, the district commander later went back on his word and ordered the eviction of the villagers, who then took shelter in the nearby village of Fureidis.